 Each year HHOW visits children’s hospitals across the U.S. to donate funds and raise awareness.
 During the event, we host our signature “Handprint Ceremony” which captures each child’s handprint in paint.
 These handprints are placed on Hyundai cars that travel across the country to build colorful awareness of the program.

 - Kids who survived

 Because there is nothing more personal than a handprint, each is distinctive in its own way.
 By capturing the handprint, HHOW shares the stories, journeys and hopes of in the fight against the disease.
 Whether it’s completing a round of chemo, celebrating a beautiful new head of hair or receiving a clean bill of health, one child’s milestone can be another’s symbol of hope.
 And these handprints serve as our symbol.

 Why Do We Fight to End Childhood Cancer?

 It’s all about the kids.
 No child ever deserves to hear the words ‘you have cancer.’
 HHOW is dedicated to supporting pediatric cancer research that finds innovative approaches, creates discovery, and improves care for children fight cancer.
 Working together with the physician-research community, we seek to find a day when no child loses his/her fight with cancer again.

-In 2020, Hyundai Hope On Wheels surpassed $172 million in donations to pediatric cancer research.
+In 2021, Hyundai Hope On Wheels will surpassed $185 million in donations to pediatric cancer research.
 In the years to come, we will continue to award additional grant dollars and to create greater awareness for the disease.
 And, we invite you to join our journey and help spread the word through your direct participation, personal involvement and social media activities to further awareness.